What is the Safe and Sound Protocol (SSP)?

 - Emotional regulation difficulties

 This protocol is tailored to help an individual retune their nervous system and can help with gaining a greater sense of safety.
+The 5-hour listening protocol is split up into 10 sessions.
+Celine will tailor your treatment to help you gain the best results.
+The treatment plan depends on each individuals nervous system needs and may take up to 16 sessions.

 Do you want to learn more about the science behind the SSP?
 Click below: